New Puerto Rico school year begins after Maria — with some big changes

 CATAÑO, Puerto Rico — Parents and students at the Isaac Del Rosario elementary school open house noticed the newly renovated facilities as they filled out school bus transportation forms for their children and met some of the teachers.

 “Mami, look at the basketball court!
-They painted it!” said a little boy as soon as he walked into the school towards a 1st grade classroom alongside his mother, while passing by a handful of classrooms that were still being painted and repaired on Friday.
+They painted it!” said a little boy as soon as he walked into the school towards a first-grade classroom alongside his mother, while passing by a handful of classrooms that were still being painted and repaired on Friday.

-For some people at the kindergarten to 5th grade school, this felt like a homecoming.
+For some people at the kindergarten to fifth-grade school, this felt like a homecoming.
 For others, it was an opportunity to seek answers before school starts amid marked changes in the island's education system.

 Last year, Del Rosario Elementary had roughly 400 students.
 After the wave of school closings, they received over 200 new students this semester.
 Most families at the open house seemed to be grappling with the changes effectively, while other teachers and parents across the island were feeling uncertain.